-- 1. In Question 7, you modified the relevant figures and programs in Activity #6 so that you could use I/O lines P14 and P15 to drive the servos instead of I/O lines P12 and P13.
+1. In Question 5, you modified the relevant figures and programs in Activity #5 so that you could use I/O lines P14 and P15 to drive the servos instead of I/O lines P12 and P13.
 Use your Boe-Bot to test these modifications.
-Make sure to save your programs under different file names, because, in the next chapter, we'll start over again with I/O lines 12 and 13. - Record the Boe-Bot's behavior on the first run of your test.
+Make sure to save your programs under different file names, because, in the next chapter, we'll start over again with I/O lines 12 and 13.

+Record the Boe-Bot's behavior on the first run of your test.
 Was this the expected behavior?
 If not, account for it, then record the additional changes you had to make to get your Boe-Bot working as intended.
-There may be multiple iterations of troubleshooting here; make sure to record each step taken to get the Boe-Bot to function as intended. - 2.
-Program the Boe-Bot to move in several different patterns.
+There may be multiple iterations of troubleshooting here; make sure to record each step taken to get the Boe-Bot to function as intended.

+- 2. Program the Boe-Bot to move in several different patterns.
 Try the following: - (a) Identify a pair of pulsout values that make the Boe-Bot move slowly straight forward.
-Shoot for wheel speeds of 4 RPM. - (b) Identify a pair of pulsout values that make the Boe-Bot move very slowly straight backward at the same speed.
-How do these values compare (or not compare) to those identified in Part 2 (a.)?

-3. Make a graph of wheel speed as a function of pulse width for each servo.
-Use several pulse widths between 1 and 2 ms (pulsout values between 500 and 1000).
+Shoot for wheel speeds of 4 revolutions per minute (RPM).
+Some trial and error will be necessary to find the pulsout period value to make each servo turn at this rate. - (b) Identify a pair of pulsout period values that make the Boe-Bot move very slowly straight backward at the same speed.
+How do these values compare (or not compare) to those identified in 2 (a.)? - 3.
+Make a graph of wheel speed as a function of pulse width for each servo.
+Use several pulse widths between 0.8 and 2.2 ms (pulsout values between 400 and 1100).
 Either count how many revolutions the wheel completes in a specified time (20 seconds or a minute), or see how much time it takes to complete 10 revolutions.
-Your graph might look something like this:

-Figure 1.35: Pulsout value vs. rotational speed for both Boe-Bot servos.

-4. Figure 1.35 shows a graph generated by a Microsoft Excel spreadsheet using eight data points and the "Best Fit" option.
-In your own graph, it would be better to take lots more measurements, especially in the region between where the two lines become horizontal.
-Use your spreadsheet program to magnify the area between 600 and 900.
+Your graph might look similar to Figure 1.29.
+This graph was generated by a Microsoft Excel spreadsheet using eight data points and the "Best Fit" option.
+Collect data points and make your own graphs, one for each servo.
+In general, when you plot more data points, you can expect your graph to be more reliable.
+However, there are lots of techniques for reducing the number of measurements.
+One example would be to take a few measurements to find the curved areas of the graph, then focus on taking many measurement in those areas while taking only a few measurements in the areas that are linear.

+Note: Expect your graphs to look different from Figure 1.29 because it's for a different kind of servo from the one in your kit.

-Use the improved graph to predict the pulse widths required to make your Boe-Bot go straight forward or straight backward with less trial and error.
-Hint: The rotational speed of one servo will correspond with a certain pulsout value.
-Then look at the negative of the angular speed for the other servo, and choose the appropriate pulsout duration.
+Use your graphs to predict the pulse widths required to make your Boe-Bot go straight forward or straight backward with less trial and error.
+Try this at a variety of speeds.
+The rotational speed of one servo will correspond with a certain pulsout value.
+Remember that the values you select will come from opposite sides of the 750 center pulsout period.